KongJustin/docs/services/Auto-Scaling/index.md

    }
    ```

-   </li><li>Note that this url can also be found through the `cf env APPNAME` command, it's more useful when you want to use a script file to manage {{site.data.keyword.autoscaling}} service through RESTful API :
+   </li><li>You can also get the Endpoint url through the `cf env APPNAME` command, which is more useful when you want to use a script file to manage {{site.data.keyword.autoscaling}} service through RESTful API :
    ```
    > cf env Hello
    Getting env variables for app Hello in org OE_Runtimes_SVT / space RT_SVT as Alice...